slackapi/bolt-js/examples/getting-started-with-serverless-framework/README.md

-# AWS Lambda and Serverless Framework ⚡️ Bolt for JavaScript
+# Getting Started with AWS Lambda ⚡️ Bolt for JavaScript

 > Slack app example for deploying to AWS Lambda using the Serverless Framework with Bolt for JavaScript